Enjoying the best things to do in San Cristobal de las Casas is definitely not to be missed on your Mexico itinerary!

 The Municipal Market is a sensory overload, in a good way, and not to be missed on your list of things to do in San Cristobal de las Casas!

-Must Read → 11 Things To Do In Puerto Escondido
+Must Read → 25 Things To Do In Puerto Escondido

 SEE THE NATURAL ARCHWAY AT ARCOTETE PARK

 The whole area is surrounded by pine trees and lush greenery which is just 20 minutes drive or a 1-hour walk from the town center of San Cristóbal de las Casas.

 A series of zip lines (tirolesa) can also be found inside El Arcotete park if you’re up for an adrenaline-fuelled adventure!
 The cost of the zip line is 100 MXN per person.

 From the entrance down to the bottom of the valley, it’s no more than a 5-minute walk and the trail emerges right at the base of the El Arcotete archway.

-The walls are around 40 meters high, framed by lush vegetation and a freshwater river about 5 meters wide cuts right through the middle of the archway.
+The walls are around 40 meters high, framed by lush vegetation, and a freshwater river about 5 meters wide cuts right through the middle of the archway.

 View Full Blog Post → Arcotete Park

 DAY TRIP TO CASCADA EL CHIFLÓN

 Boasting not just one but five EPIC waterfalls and turquoise-colored cascades flowing down a lush green valley which can all be explored via an easy walking trail.

-Cascadas del Chiflon is located next to a small village called San Vicente La Mesilla in Chiapas, approximately 3-hours drive south of San Cristobal de las Casas.
+Cascadas del Chiflon is located next to a small village called San Vicente La Mesilla in Chiapas, approximately 3 hours drive south of San Cristobal de las Casas.

 The easiest and most convenient way to reach Cascadas El Chiflon is to book a full-day tour from San Cristobal de las Casas.